HenriquesLab/mAIcrobe/README.md

 **mAIcrobe: a napari plugin for microbial image analysis.**

 mAIcrobe is a comprehensive napari plugin that facilitates image analysis workflows of bacterial cells.
 Combining state-of-the-art segmentation approaches, morphological analysis and adaptable classification models into a napari-plugin, mAIcrobe aims to deliver a user-friendly interface that helps inexperienced users perform image analysis tasks regardless of the bacterial species and microscopy modality.
+Built using Python 3.10 and 3.11 and tested on Windows, and macOS.

 **You can read more about mAIcrobe in our [preprint](https://www.biorxiv.org/content/10.1101/2025.10.21.683709v1).**

 ## ✨ Why mAIcrobe?